-- Within five days prior to the event, pay the regulatory and enforcement fee and provide notice to LARA describing the event. - Pay all obligations related to the normal course of promoting an event, including fees for renting a venue, paying a judge, hiring medical professionals, referees, and timekeepers.
+- o Within five days prior to the event, pay the regulatory and enforcement fee and provide notice to LARA describing the event. - o Pay all obligations related to the normal course of promoting an event, including fees for renting a venue, paying a judge, hiring medical professionals, referees, and timekeepers. - o Maintain record of an event for at least one year after the event took place and make the records available to LARA and law enforcement.